iamsiva11/iamsiva11.github.io/_posts/2017-12-30-extra-features-seq2seq.md

 	* Pseudocode
 	* Pytorch code
 	* Tf code
-* Further notes on the experiment
+* Notes on the experiment
 * Conclusion

 ---